Review these questions and answers if you’re seeking information about the Student Success Fund.

 What happens if I lose my receipt?

-We ask that students make a good attempt to find a duplicate copy or show the debited amount from their bank account.
+We ask that students make a good attempt to obtain a duplicate copy from the company/organization or provide a screenshot of the debited amount, including the company/organization name, from their bank account.
 Consistently lost receipts may hinder the students’ ability to apply for future requests.

 What do I do if my receipt contains other purchases?